syncfusion-content/windowsforms-docs/WindowsForms/Grid/Localization-Support.md

 Localization support allows you to set the content according to the language or culture of a specific country or region.
 Essential Grid provides localization support for all controls.

-### Use Case Scenarios
+## Use Case Scenarios

 With this feature, you can localize the options in the grid to display the content according to the language or culture of a specific country or region.

-#### Sample Link
+### Sample Link

 To open sample project, navigate to the following sample location in your system:

-&lt;Install Location&gt;\Syncfusion\EssentialStudio\[Version Number]\Windows\Grid.Grouping.Windows\Samples\Localization Samples\Localization Demo
+_<Install Location>\Syncfusion\EssentialStudio\[Version Number]\Windows\Grid.Grouping.Windows\Samples\Localization Samples\Localization Demo_

-### Adding Localization Support to Grid Controls
+Adding Localization Support to Grid Controls

-To localize the content, create a class file and add ILocalizationProvider interface to the class.
-Assign the required content to be displayed to DynamicFilterResourceIdentifiers, GroupingResourceIdentifiers,and GridResourceIdentifiers of GetLocalizedString method as illustrated in the following code.
+To localize the content, create a class file and add ILocalizationProvider__interface to the class.
+Assign the required content to be displayed to DynamicFilterResourceIdentifiers_,_GroupingResourceIdentifiers_,_ and__GridResourceIdentifiers of GetLocalizedString method as illustrated in the following code.

 {% highlight c#  %}
    public string GetLocalizedString(System.Globalization.CultureInfo culture, string name,object obj)

         {